 With CD’s going out the window or used as coasters, bands now distribute their music online.
-It’s easy to see why bands are making the jump when 2014 had more than $1,209 Million digital music purchases.
-As an alternative to outright purchasing, companies like Spotify and Pandora have helped to accumulate 164 billion on-demand music streams in 2014.
+It’s easy to see why bands are making the jump when in 2019 saw $8.8 billion dollars worth in online streaming revenue.
+As an alternative to outright purchasing, companies like Spotify have helped to accumulate 445 million on-demand music streams in 2019.
 It’s imperative to get your music circulating online to reach as many potential fans as possible.

 So how, as a band can you get your music online, and what options do you have for online distribution?
 There are many options, but they can basically be divided into two sections: Digital Stores or Streaming.